dariowho/intents/docs/source/quickstart.rst

 * Explore the included :ref:`Example Agent`, that describes all the available features of the framework
-* Dive deep into the :ref:`API Reference` to learn the finest details.
+* Dive deep into the :ref:`Core API` to learn the finest details.